 So many vital areas of your life such as the ability to have a satisfying and committed relationship, to find fulfillment in work, to be assertive, to be a good parent, all depend on whether you had a healthy or unhealthy relationship with your father.
 An unhealthy paternal relationship usually results in problems with commitment, fear of abandonment or fear of rejection, difficulty communicating, low emotional intelligence, to name a few.
 Here are six areas of that are affected by your relationship with your father:

-Self-Esteem.
 When a father constantly gives encouragement, approval, and validation to his children, it forms self-esteem and self-confidence in the child.
 Also, when a father is self-confident himself, it gives the child a role-model to emulate.
 But when a father sends (overtly or covertly – with words and actions or by withholding words and actions) to his child that they are not important or that he does not approve of them and accept them, the child will believe that message and therefore will value others and not value him or herself.
 For example, a daughter will tend to become attracted to men who put her down or neglect her.

-Identity.
 Fathers exemplify masculinity and masculine behavior to their children.
 If your father set a healthy example of masculinity and healthy male behavior, then that allowed you to gain confidence about your own masculinity or femininity.
 However, if he was a weak man or a distant man, you may have developed mixed signals about your own identity.

-Relationships.
 We learn from our parents to be either happily or unhappily married.
 Usually, we mirror the kind of bond and the kind of behavior that our parents had.
 If you are a woman, your father was the first man you knew up close and he imprinted on you the template for what a man and a husband should be.
 If you are a man, your father imprinted on you the template for the kind of man and husband you should be.

 The importance your father placed on his work and the way he thought about work and career also imprinted on you and you mirror his attitudes and approaches in your own work and career.
 If he was a workaholic who had little time for his family, you will most likely do the same as an adult.
 Or, if he hated his work and maybe couldn’t keep a job, you may find yourself in the same predicament.

-Parenting.
 When we graduate high school, no one hands us a manual on how to be a parent.
 We learn that from our parents.
 Fathers teach us the parenting roles that men and women play.
 The roles your father and mothers took and the manner in which they parented you will show up in the way you parent your children.
 Every young parent, at some point, hears their mother or father’s voice and words coming out of their own mouth.

 Fathers who have deeply held values and beliefs that they live out before them have a powerful impact on the beliefs and values that their children will have as adults.
 If mom took the children to church while dad stayed home watching football, the odds are great that the children, especially the sons, will emulate their father when they get older.

-If you are struggling with father issues, I encourage you to read more about family therapy, and then reach out to us at Christian Counseling Associates for an appointment to get you help.
+If you are struggling with father wounds, I encourage you to read more about family therapy, and then reach out to us at Christian Counseling Associates for an appointment to get you help.
 I specialize in the wounds of a father and would be honored to help you work through your issues.